mattmaynes2/aria/reports/final/6-Appendix/C-Process/1-DevelopmentProcess.md

 In order for code reviews to be effective, we believe that the review should be as short as possible, and focused on a particular feature.
 This ensures that reviewers are motivated to provide high quality feedback.
-In order to encourage this, we have adopted a the "feature branches" branching strategy.
+In order to encourage this, we have adopted the "feature branches" branching strategy.
 Work on a particular feature is submitted to its own branch; branches are merged to master once work on the feature has been completed.
 A code review is required before any branch may be merged into master.
 Feature branches helps to ensure that code reviews are short and focused.